Millie Bright

 Bright was named Vauxhall England Young Player of the Year in 2016.
-With Chelsea, she won three league titles in 2015, 2017–18, and 2019–20, as well as the 2015 and 2017–18 FA Women's Cup.
+With Chelsea, she has won nineteen honours, including eight league titles and a domestic treble in both the 2020–21 and 2024–25 seasons.
 In 2020, she helped the club win the 2020 Women's FA Community Shield.

 Bright was named to the PFA Team of the Year for the 2017–18 and 2019–20 seasons.
-In 2020, she was named to the FIFA FIFPro Women's World11.
+In 2020, 2021 and 2025, she was named to the FIFA FIFPro Women's World11.

 Early life

-Born in Chesterfield in the East Midlands region of England, Bright spent her youngest years immersed in equestrianism.
+Born in Chesterfield, Derbyshire, England, Bright spent her youngest years immersed in equestrianism.
 She developed pneumonia as a baby and spent some of her early childhood in the hospital with bouts of asthma.
 As a youth, Bright attended Sheffield Road School and Killamarsh Junior School, followed by Eckington School.
 Bright began playing football at age nine.
-After watching a friend play for Killamarsh Dynamos, a local team in Derbyshire, she decided to join.
+After watching a friend play for Killamarsh Dynamos, a local team in Derbyshire, she decided to join; as part of the "Where Greatness Is Made" campaign, a plaque honouring Bright was installed at the club in 2022.
 She was later scouted by Sheffield United and joined their academy team until age 16 before moving to Doncaster Rovers Belles in 2009.

 Club career

-2009–2015: Doncaster Rovers Belles
+Doncaster Rovers Belles

 Described by the club as "a tall, powerful, athletic striker with an good eye for goal," Bright made her Belles debut as a substitute against Watford at the Keepmoat Stadium in August 2009.
 She scored her first goal on the occasion of her first start, in the following month's 5–0 FA Women's Premier League Cup win at Leeds City Vixens.
 She was awarded a contract for the inaugural 2011 season of the FA WSL, making five substitute appearances.
 At her own request, Bright then went on loan to Leeds United in their 2011–12 FA Women's Premier League season and debuted on her 18th birthday, scoring a goal after entering play as a substitute.

 When Bright returned to Doncaster she had developed into a regular first team starter.
 Bright was critical of The Football Association's decision to demote Doncaster Rovers Belles from the WSL in favour of Manchester City one game into the 2013 season: "It was heartbreaking.
 It felt like we weren't respected or even wanted in the league, purely based on money.
 It should be about the level you play at, not how much money you have.
 That season, we just felt what's the point?"